Consultancy agreement (premium)

 - Status of Consultant: first party is independent contractor not employee; no redundancy or compensation.

-- Notices: contractual notices must be in writing; methods of sending contractual notices to first party; methods of sending contractual notices to second party; contact details for contractual notices; substitute contact details for notices; acknowledgement of notice by email; deemed receipt of contractual notices.
+- Notices: contractual notices must be in writing; methods of sending contractual notices; contact details for contractual notices; substitute contact details for notices; acknowledgement of notice by email; deemed receipt of contractual notices.

 - Subcontracting: no subcontracting without consent; subcontracting permitted; first party responsible for subcontracted obligations.